 Riverbend’s pilot program recorded the following over six months:

-- QR code scans in the Invisalign segment increased from 162 to 506, which is almost up to +212% increase in scans.
+- QR code scans in the Invisalign segment increased from 162 to 506, representing an almost 212% increase.

-- As patients were able to watch the benefits of tooth-whitening, 34 bookings increased to 92 bookings, which makes bookings increase by +171%.
+- As patients were able to see the benefits of tooth whitening, 34 bookings increased to 92, a +171% increase.

-- Through dental digital signage, patients were able to scan the Google review QR code, and the reviews increased from 11 reviews to 36 reviews, resulting in a significant growth of 227% in overall reviews.
+- Through dental digital signage, patients were able to scan the Google review QR code, increasing the number of reviews from 11 to 36, resulting in a 227% increase in overall reviews.

 These figures illustrate why the phrase “triples patient engagement” is more than marketing spin; it reflects measurable behavior change.